Tennis Cool Down Routine

 - Stand in a staggered-stance near a step.

-- Bring one leg forward for support; use your upper body to lean against wall.
+- Bring one leg forward for support; use your upper body to lean against the wall.

 - Keep foot pointed straight ahead.